 McCabe School is located just southwest of El Centro.
 This K-8 school is considered a rural school that feeds into the Central Union High School District.
-California Basic Educational Data System (CBEDS) enrollment for fall 2016-17 school year was 1,320 students.
+California Basic Educational Data System (CBEDS) enrollment for fall 2017-18 school year was 1389 students.
 The socioeconomics of the school community are comprised of a wide range of occupations, from professionals to unskilled laborers.
 One indicator of the economic status is the number of federally funded free or reduced lunches served at McCabe School.
-During the 2016-17 school year, 31.74% of the student population received free or reduced lunches.
+During the 2017-18 school year, the Unduplicated Pupil Percentage was 40.61%.
 Student enrollment continues to increase at a moderate pace and it is the District's goal to continue with Class Size Reduction in grades K-3.
 McCabe School was designated a California Distinguished School during the 2005-2006, and 2011-2012 school years.
-The California Department of Education recognized McCabe School as an outstanding educational program and awardrd McCabe the California Gold Ribbon Schools Award during the 2015-2016 school year.
+The California Department of Education recognized McCabe School as an outstanding educational program and awarded McCabe the California Gold Ribbon Schools Award during the 2015-2016 school year.

-The mission of McCabe School District is to provide every student an academic and social foundation that will enable them to be responsible, productive citizens and strive to their maximum potential.
+The mission of McCabe School District is to provide every student with an academic and social foundation that will enable them to be responsible, productive citizens and strive to their maximum potential.